 There are many ways to be involved with Creative Northland.
-From Helping us with our events, becoming and intern, gaining work experience or understanding what we do for our community.
+From helping us with our events, becoming an intern, gaining work experience or understanding what we do for our community.
 Please get in touch at email@example.com or watch out for advertisements through Volunteer Northland for any events where we need assistance.
 We look forward to working with you.

 Volunteers fulfill an essential role at Creative Northland and without them, many of the events wouldn’t be possible.
 We appreciate all the help we get and we would love to hear from you if you think volunteering is for you.
 In return we can offer you a great work environment, lots of friendly faces and new exciting opportunities to learn new skills.

 Creative Northland introduced an intern programme to help grow the talent base in Northland.
 We offer the opportunity to get hands-on experience and develop your skills to help you in your chosen field or just to give you that bit of direction that you may need.
 You will walk away with a reference and a range of contacts in the arts sector from working directly with the artists in our region.

 These interests led me to the opportunity of studying aboard in Lyon, France, in 2015 for six months.
 I also wrote my own personal column for the Northern Advocate under the title “Kia Ora from a Korean Kiwi”.
 I have taught English to Korean students and have helped bridge cultural gaps within the community.
 In my spare time I enjoy writing, blogging, and scrapbooking to use as my creative outlet, along with socialising with friends and listening to music in general.”

 As a result of my involvement in the arts at Epsom Girls Grammar School, I have developed a thorough appeal to both performing and visual arts.
 I have been involved in a variety of drama performances and productions, and have gained a significant amount of experience in performing arts.
 I also have a keen interest in social sciences and humanities, particularly history and anthropology.